sash20m/react-native-xportal/README.md

 **Make sure all the transactions have a `chainId` and the proper `nonce` value.**

-Transactions will be sent to XPortal where the user can sign them an then returned back to you for any use you choose.
+Transactions will be sent to XPortal where the user can sign them an return them back to your app.
 This function DOES NOT send the transaction over the MultiversX's blockchain - a better approach would be to send the signed transaction to your back-end and let it handle the broadcast and other changes that the trasanction imposes on your system.
 If broadcasting the transaction functionality is needed, it will be added eventually.
 Please see [Contributing](#contributing) if you want to add this functionality.

 #### Sign Message